 If you currently use a personal profile for your business, you’re missing out on a bunch of awesome features.
 The most important of which are:

 - Rich Pins

 - Promoted Posts

-You won’t gain access to any of these features until you convert your personal account to a business account!
+You won’t have any of these features until you get a business account.

-- If you already have a personal Pinterest profile & you’re logged in, log out now
+- If you already have a personal Pinterest profile and you’re logged in, log out now.

-- Go to Pinterest for Business & choose “Join as a Business”
+- Go to Pinterest for Business and choose “Sign Up.”

-- Complete the details about your business & manager of the account
+- Complete the details about your business and manager of the account

-- Read & accept if you agree to the Pinterest Business Terms of Service & click “Create Account"
+4. Read and accept if you agree to the Pinterest Business Terms of Service and click “Create Account."

 2. Convert Your Profile to a Business Account